-The 10YFP was initiated to promote resource efficiency and sustainability, and has done this through facilitating knowledge exchange on specific topics, funding related projects, and connecting a diverse group of global stakeholders which includes governments, businesses, NGOs, and technical experts.
+The One Planet network was initiated to promote resource efficiency and sustainability, and has done this through facilitating knowledge exchange on specific topics, funding related projects, and connecting a diverse group of global stakeholders which includes governments, businesses, NGOs, and technical experts.

-EPA serves as the U.S. National Focal Point for the 10YFP.
-EPA coordinates an interagency group to provide a “whole of government” perspective on the relevant 10YFP programs, and to leverage cross-cutting expertise from different departments and agencies.
+EPA serves as the U.S. National Focal Point for the One Planet network.
+EPA coordinates an interagency group to provide a “whole of government” perspective on the relevant One Planet network programs, and to leverage cross-cutting expertise from different departments and agencies.

-EPA is currently focused on four key areas in support of the 10YFP:
+EPA is currently focused on four key areas in support of the One Planet network:

 - Inputs to the Global SCP Clearinghouse.
-Exit The Clearinghouse is the key information exchange and global networking platform supporting the 10YFP.
+The Clearinghouse is the key information exchange and global networking platform supporting the One Planet network.

-- The 10YFP Sustainable Public Procurement Programme.
-Exit EPA was a founding member of this UNEP-led initiative launched at Rio+20, and formerly served on the Multi-Stakeholder Advisory Committee.
+- The One Planet network Sustainable Public Procurement Programme.
+EPA was a founding member of this UNEP-led initiative launched at Rio+20, and formerly served on the Multi-Stakeholder Advisory Committee.
 EPA remains engaged with several of the program's Working Groups.

 - Collaboration on Development of a Global Network of Interoperable Life-Cycle Assessment Databases.
 Life-Cycle Assessment (LCA) is a touchstone feature of the 10YFP.
-This project was advanced under the International Forum on LCA Cooperation and is part of the 10YFP Consumer Information Programme.
+This project was advanced under the International Forum on LCA Cooperation and is part of the One Planet Network Consumer Information Programme.

-- Visit the official website of the 10YFP Exit (hosted by UNEP)
+- Visit the official website of the One Planet network (hosted by UNEP)

 - Explore all of EPA's Partnering with International Organizations